 In the next few weeks you should be receiving your property tax appraisal (Denton County has announced they anticipate theirs will be mailed out on April 18th).
 And when it arrives, it's not uncommon to be shocked by what you see!

-If you received your property tax appraisal and were shocked by what you saw, you are not alone!
-I have helped lots of people throughout my career in preparing to protest their property taxes, so I want to share with you what you can do to protest if you feel your appraisal is too high.
+I have helped many people throughout my career in preparing to protest their property taxes, so I want to share with you what you can do to protest if you feel your appraisal is too high.

 Either way, it’s important to BE PREPARED!
 Which means the best thing you can do is get in touch with a Realtor (like me) to help you gather comparable sales in your area or help you determine any mistakes they could have made with regard to square footage, bedrooms, etc. I can also guide you through the process of collecting photos of the property that might help support your opinion of the property’s value.

 If you end up needing to present to the board, you can go sit in on other people’s hearings, which will help you better understand the process and what you should be prepared to present.
 Those hearings are open to the public.

 Like I said, every Spring I help lots of people with protesting their property tax appraisals, and I’m more than happy to offer that service to you!

 Call me at 972.724.2540 or email me at [email protected].
 Give me the address information for which property (or properties) you want to protest and let’s get started!